 Q: How long will this detour last?

-A: The detour will remain in effect at all times, day and night (24 hours a day / 7 days a week), until as late as November 2022.
-There is a possibility that it could end sooner, but we are asking people to set their expectations for a 15-month detour.
+A: The southbound detour will remain in effect at all times, day and night (24 hours a day / 7 days a week), until July 5, 2023.
+The northbound detour will be in place most weekdays, from 7:00am to 5:00pm, until Friday, June 30, 2023.

 A: We realize the impact on surrounding neighborhoods for this length of time is significant.
 The detour is the best means for us to complete the SW Capitol Highway: Multnomah Village – West Portland project in as short a time as possible, and in a safe manner for workers and road users, even if that shortened time seems long.
 If not for the detour, the project could take even longer, and require significant additional funding for flagging operations.

 The reason this 0.9-mile of roadway takes so long to reconstruct is that within this narrow corridor we need to construct 13 retaining walls, a mile of stormwater pipe, a half mile of water main, a new gravel road bed, new pavement, curbs, sidewalks, bike paths, relocated water meters and hydrants, and trees.
 It’s a tremendous amount of work, and some of it can’t be done in the winter.